 my bird-feeding basics (and favorite feeders)

 NOBODY’S GOING TO STARVE around here, even if I take down the bird feeder from April to Thanksgiving or so.
 That’s my usual routine, aimed to discourage local black bears from touring the garden unexpectedly.
-But frankly I was hungry for the continued amazement the feeder provides for me, and this year broke my winter-only rule.
+But frankly I was hungry for the continued amazement the feeder provides for me, and one recent year broke my winter-only rule, leaving up one feeder a little longer than usual.

 I’m so glad I did.

-Even one small feeder—the deal I struck with myself—has provided an informal census of who’s around, which hints at who’s nesting in the garden, and where.
-I watch where incoming birds arrive on the perches from, and where they head back to after dining.
+Even one small feeder (below right)—the deal I struck with myself—provided an informal census of who’s around, which on the spring end of things hints at who’s nesting in the garden, and where.
+I watched where incoming birds arrived on the perches from, and where they headed back to after dining.

 It’s also a treat to witness the pecking order played out at the feeder among individuals of a single species, or between different species (the red-bellied woodpeckers win here, though blue jays when around are pretty bossy).
 A primer from Cornell on pecking order and feeder behavior.